TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 **Single Board Computer (SBC) Approach:**

-&nbsp; &nbsp; &nbsp; &nbsp;An SBC provides the processing power and flexibility necessary to support Team 6's prototype.
+&nbsp; &nbsp; &nbsp; &nbsp;An SBC provides the processing power and flexibility necessary to support Team 6’s prototype, featuring multi-core GHz processing and several gigabytes of RAM.
 SBCs typically feature multiple GPIO pins, USB ports, HDMI ports, and other interfaces, enabling high modularity and straightforward integration of additional hardware modules.
 This flexibility allows the prototype to go beyond its primary objective of TEC measurement, supporting user-driven expansions such as software-defined radios and other telecommunication experiments.

 &nbsp; &nbsp; &nbsp; &nbsp;The surplus computing power of an SBC enables real-time TEC calculations while simultaneously handling system control tasks, data logging, and additional processing requirements.
 For example, Team 6 aims to render models of ionospheric data directly from the prototype, demanding significant computational resources that an SBC can readily provide.
 Furthermore, widely supported development tools and a robust user community ensure that custom features and experiments can be efficiently implemented.

 &nbsp; &nbsp; &nbsp; &nbsp;While an SBC can handle all tasks related to TEC measurement and provide a flexible platform for user expansion, there are some trade-offs.
-SBCs typically consume more power than MCUs, which warrants consideration for field-deployable systems.
-They also generate more heat, potentially necessitating cooling solutions, increasing the system's size.
+SBCs typically consume more power than MCUs (~10 W), which warrants consideration for field-deployable systems.
+They also generate more heat due to increased power consumption, potentially necessitating cooling solutions, and increasing the system’s size.
 Running a full operating system adds to boot times and overall system complexity.
 Furthermore, most SBCs lack built-in analog-to-digital converters (ADCs).
 Thus, any analog input monitoring would require either external ADCs or a dedicated microcontroller to interface with the sensors.

 &nbsp; &nbsp; &nbsp; &nbsp;Despite these trade-offs, the combination of modularity, high processing capability, and extensive interface support, substantiates an SBC as the optimal choice for the prototype.
 Team 6 has elected to implement an SBC to provide both the computational power and design flexibility needed to support the innovative user-driven nature of the system.
 To address the limited number of built-in ADCs, an MCU or an external ADC module (ADC hat) may be integrated to work in tandem with the SBC.
 This enables analog sensor monitoring for system health metrics and any additional analog inputs.